 Surgical Advances

 Dental implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
 While Drs.
-Benninger, Schween, and Schmidt perform the actual implant surgery, initial tooth extractions, and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the temporary or permanent prosthesis.
+Schween, Schmidt & Warn perform the actual implant surgery, initial tooth extractions, and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the temporary or permanent prosthesis.

 What Types Of Replacement Teeth Are Available?